-The air had the potent smell of sulphur as plumes of steam bellowed from the earth.
-The Aso caldera, formed from several massive eruptions thousands of years ago, is now home to around 70,000 people and tourists come from across Japan to marvel at its splendor.
+The air smelled like sulphur as plumes of steam bellowed from the earth.
+The Aso caldera, formed from several massive eruptions thousands of years ago, is now home to around 70,000 people and tourists across Japan marvel at its splendour.

 As the short flight from Tokyo descended towards Kumamoto-Aso Airport, a colourful patchwork of fields appeared beneath the clouds.

 The UNESCO Aso Geopark is one of 9 such parks in Japan and aims to raise awareness of the importance of volcanic areas whilst promoting sustainable tourism.
 Suggested itineraries have been designed according to themes so visitors can choose what they are most interested in.